Your Trusted Small Business Attorney — From Contracts to Partnership Agreements & More

-If you are thinking about starting a small business or are already the owner of a small company, our business lawyers will know how to guide you towards ensuring that you are operating legally and in compliance with all regulations.
+If you are thinking about starting a small business or are already the owner of a small company, our small business attorneys will know how to guide you towards ensuring that you are operating legally and in compliance with all regulations.
 Over time, you are likely to deal with legal details or run into questions about how to proceed legally and we are there to help.
 In the event that your business deals with a lawsuit, we are also there to make sure you can rightfully defend yourself, your profits, and what you have built with all your hard work.

 State Laws that Pertain to Michigan Business and Business Owners

 Like all other states, Michigan has particular laws that pertain to starting a business within its borders.
-As your business attorney, we will go over all of this with you.
+As your small business attorney, we will go over all of this with you.
 Our experienced business lawyers will know the ins and outs of the state’s regulation when it comes to a variety of businesses and industries.
 It’s not that different from other states but some of the biggest differences might include parts of the process.
 In a nutshell, starting a business in Michigan might follow the following process: